QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder fields-mode='static'></smart-query-builder>
+<smart-query-builder fields-mode="static"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let fieldsMode = querybuilder.fieldsMode;
+const fieldsMode = el.fieldsMode;

 Specifies or retrieves the format string used by the editor for fields of type 'date'.
 This determines how date values are displayed and parsed within the editor.
 Adjusting this string allows customization of the date format according to localization or application requirements.